Caydeesoft/permission/README.md

 <br>
 Also, You can create a seeder to fill the `roles` table.
 It takes only a `name` field.
 <br>
-Your `RolesSeeser` file can look like this.
+Your `RolesSeeder` file can look like this.
 ```php
 Role::firstOrCreate(['name' => 'admin']);
 Role::firstOrCreate(['name' => 'customer']);